undefined731/Cleaner-system-/docs/installation_guide.md

 After installation, reload your shell configuration for the clean alias to take effect.

-- For Bash Users:
+- For Bash Users :

 ```sh
 source ~/.bashrc
 ```
-- For Zsh Users:
+- For Zsh Users :

 ```sh